axelarnetwork/axelar-cgp-near/executable-example/README.md

 # Intro

-NEAR contract that supports communication with Axelar gateway to send and recive messages.
+NEAR example contract that supports communication with Axelar gateway to send and receive messages.

 # Quickstart